 [Ericsson] agree, please see also E023, E024

 [Apple] Agree with the proposed change on presence condition of servingCellMO-OD, which can cover the case that AO-SSB and OD-SSB are in different frequency.
 However, we want to clarify it is not intended to cover SSB-less case.
 We think SSB-less SCell case need to update to “the serving cell is associated with neither AO-SSB nor OD-SSB” (i.e. neither absoluteFrequencySSB nor od-ssb-absoluteFrequency-r19 in SCellConfig is configured).

+[Rapporteur] This requires further discussion in the next meeting.
+Discussion is needed regarding the assumption of servingCellMO-OD and servingCellMO for Case1.
+In Case 2b, servingCellMO-OD is used for serving cell measurements based on OD-SSB.
+The intra neighbor cell and all CSI-RS measurements would be based on servingCellMO (at least in rapporteur’s understanding) Companies may have different views on CSI-RS measuremeents.
+For Case1, discussion is needed for all cases since companies have different undertanding on what Case1 is wrt SSB-less.

 O007